the-collab-lab/career-lab-q2-2023/session-docs/watch-mentors-interview.md

 # Technical

-[NAME] will interview [NAME] in a mock technical interview, spending most of the time reviewing the take home assignment.
+EJ will interview Nick in a mock technical interview, spending most of the time reviewing the take home assignment.